haroonsin/instant-quarkus-reactive/README.md

-# example-reactive Project
+# Quarkus Reactive Template Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+Template project with reactive, hibernate, rest client integration.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .